 Electronic tagging of marine animals is common, but tagging marine invertebrates is very unusual!
 For example, in 1998, an estimated 11,800 marine animals were tagged electronically, and only 35 of these were invertebrates.

-Dr Miles Lamare and postgraduate research student Tracey Channon from the University of Otago, along with colleagues from the Cawthron Institute in Nelson, recently tested a new tagging technique to investigate the behaviour of Coscinasterias muricata, the New Zealand sea star.
+Dr Miles Lamare and postgraduate research student Tracey Channon from the University of Otago, along with colleagues from the Cawthron Institute in Nelson, tested a new tagging technique to investigate the behaviour of Coscinasterias muricata, the New Zealand sea star.

 Sea stars – a keystone species